-This exhibition was an outcome of an experimental process between Brook Andrew and RMIT Design Hub to develop a new body of work – Horizon I, II, III and IV – specifically for the Design Hub Project Rooms.
+This exhibition was an outcome of an experimental process between Brook Andrew and RMIT Design Hub Gallery to develop a new body of work – Horizon I, II, III and IV – specifically for the Design Hub Gallery.
 The two-channel version of the video De Anima, originally produced for The Cinemas Project, included a new third video channel.
 The experience is one of a merging of fiction and truth, challenging and blurring the space between sculpture, video and performance.
-This exhibition also includes live performances by Justin Shoulder and Mama Alto who appear in the De Anima video.
+This exhibition also included live performances by Justin Shoulder and Mama Alto who appear in the De Anima video.

 Andrew is a conjurer of processes and has spent his career researching, collaborating and divining architecture, photography and museological archives to create immersive experiences.